tbogdala/rust-llama.cpp/README.md

 Main changes from the forked version:

 - [x] ADDED:  Documentation for the structures and wrapper classes.
-- [x] ADDED:  LLama::predict integration tests.
+- [x] ADDED:  LLama::predict() integration tests.
 - [x] FIXED:  Fixed a memory allocation error in `predict()` for the output buffer causing problems on `free`.
-- [x] FIXED:  LLama::embeddings so that it's functional and correctly obtains the floats for the embeddings.
+- [x] FIXED:  LLama::embeddings() so that it's functional and correctly obtains the floats for the embeddings.
               This includes a reworking of the C code to match the llamacpp embeddings sample.
-- [x] ADDED:  LLama::embeddings integration test with a sample cosine similarity test rig.
+- [x] ADDED:  LLama::embeddings() integration test with a sample cosine similarity test rig.
-- [-] FIXED?: LLama::token_embeddings was given the same treatment as LLama::embeddings, but is currently untested and no unit tests cover it.
+- [ ] FIXED?: LLama::token_embeddings() was given the same treatment as LLama::embeddings, but is currently
+              untested and no unit tests cover it.
 - [x] DEL:    ModelOptions::low_vram was removed since it was unused and not present in llamacpp.
 - [x] ADDED:  ModelOptions::{rope_freq_base, rope_freq_scale, n_draft} added
 - [x] DEL:    Removed all of the needless 'setters' for the options classes.
 - [x] ADDED:  PredictOptions::min_p for min_p sampling.
+- [x] CHANGE: LLama::predict() now returns a tuple in the Result: the inferred text and a struct containing timing data

 This fork has the changes in development on the 'dev' branch, which will be merged into 'master'